gecko0307/dagon/doc/Compute Shaders.md

 ## Key Concepts

 ### ComputeProgram
 A `ComputeProgram` represents a compiled compute shader.
-It plays the same role as `ShaderProgram` for rendering shaders (vertex/fragment), but contains only one stage: the compute stage.
+It plays the same role as `ShaderProgram` for vertex/fragment shaders, but contains only one stage: the compute stage.
 You pass the GLSL source code of your compute shader to it, it compiles and links the program.
 Later, you attach it to a `ComputeShader` object to actually run computations.

 This separation lets you manage shader sources, recompile them, or share them between multiple `ComputeShader` specializations.